humanai-foundation/ChoreoAI/ChoreoAI_Zixuan_Wang/README.md

 This project aims at developing AI-generated choreography for duets.
 It outlines a novel approach leveraging Transformer and Variational Autoencoder to analyze and generate dance movements, focusing on creating authentic dance material that reflect the intricate dynamics between dancers.

 ### Solution Approach
-The project uses **probability-based Transformer and Variational Autoencoder** to generate dancing data.
+The project uses **Probability-and-Attention-based Variational Autoencoder** to generate dancing data.

 The comprehensive solution plan involves:
 - Understand key relationships between parts of the body of each dancer through a dedicated VAE containing self-attention layers and LSTM layers